 - Silent Movie: Made in 1976, with one word of spoken dialogue in the whole movie spoken by world-famous mime Marcel Marceau!.
 It is especially notable because it is a Mel Brooks film, who likes to add song and dance numbers to his movies.

-- The Pixar film WALL-E has basically no dialogue for the first third or so of the film, with the characters consisting solely of Wall-E and Eve, who say nothing more than their names and "directive".
-This is no longer the case when they arrive on the Axiom, though, since the humans there do a lot of talking.
+- The Pixar film WALL•E has basically no dialogue for the first third or so of the film, with the characters consisting solely of WALL•E and Eve, who say nothing more than their names and "directive".
+This is no longer the case when they arrive on the Axiom, though, since the humans (and some robots) there do a lot of talking.

 - The cliff-face sword fight in G.I.
 Joe: Retaliation specifically lacks dialogue, sound effects and music to homage the silent issue.

-- Buffy the Vampire Slayer, "Hush", which was nominated for an Emmy.
-It featured demons rendering everyone in the town mute, because a real human voice was the only thing that could kill them.
-More than half of the episode had no dialogue, yet they still managed Buffy Speak during the silent part.
+- One aspect of Buffy the Vampire Slayer people always seemed to single out for praise was the dialogue.
+In response to this, Joss Whedon decided to write an episode called "Hush", which was nominated for an Emmy.
+Demons render everyone in the town mute, because a real human voice is the only thing that can kill them.
+More than half of the episode has no dialogue, yet the characters still engage in Buffy Speak during the silent part.

 - Space: Above and Beyond: "Who Monitors the Birds?"